July 30, 2024

 Thanks to the CBC!

-Readers can find reminiscences of some key Olympic moments in Giorgio's photos that are appended randomly to certain posts in the previous three months.
+Readers can find reminiscences of some key Olympic moments in Giorgio's photos that are appended randomly to certain posts in this calendar year.
 To find them, search for "Olympic sport, 2024").

 July 21, 2024